- H2020 Online Manual

 Read more about the beneficiary registration or the PIC search in the Register an organisation section of the online manual.

-Linked Third Parties should not be inserted as separate entities in the administrative forms, they should only be mentioned in the narrative part of the proposal (part B).
-No PIC is necessary at the proposal stage.
-Only for a successful project entering the grant preparation phase, a PIC has to be provided for the linked Third Party and the budget for the Third Party has to be specified separately.
+In step 4 of the wizard you specify the partners participating in the consortium.
+Any linked third party should not be inserted as a separate entity in the wizard.
+They should only be mentioned in the narrative part of the proposal (part B) that you will upload as pdf-file in the last step of the wizard.
+No PIC for a linked third party is necessary at the proposal stage and in the administrative form of the proposal (step 5) the budget for a linked third party should be added to the budget of the beneficiary to which they belong (no separate row in the budget table).
+Only for a successful project entering the grant preparation phase, a PIC has to be provided for the linked third party and the budget for the third party has to be specified separately.

 Access rights of individual contact persons